 If you don't see a PDF icon, look for a button that says UC E-Links to find the PDF on another site.
 If not, request it from another library.

 You can also search Google Scholar (click "cited by") to see newer articles which mention the one you found.

-We also have printed and online reference books:
+You can also search our catalog for printed and online reference books:

 You can find other books in the library catalog by searching subjects like: